dgabriel123/TW-samples/mindfulness.md

 ### Sitting Meditation

 1. Sit in a comfortable and upright position.
-You may sit on a mat or a regular chair, but it is important to sit with your back straightened (do not slouch).
+You may sit on a mat or a regular chair, but it is important to sit with your back straightened.
+Do not slouch.
 2. Shift your attention to your breathing.
 Watch your breath go in and out.
 Take note of how you are breathing.
 Is it deep or shallow?
-Are you breathing from your stomach, or you chest?
+Are you breathing from your stomach, or from you chest?
 3. Begin to slowly and deliberately deepen your breath.
-Shift from chest breathing to `belly breathing`.
+Shift from `chest breathing` to `belly breathing`.
 Continue to focus on your in-breath and out-breath.
 4. Continue for 10-15 minutes.
 If your focus shifts away from your breathing (and it will), gently return your attention to your breath.

 ### Walking meditation